 Be gentle with yourself.
 It’s easy for us to criticize ourselves since we’ve all come from a background where our appearance was judged.
 Much of our media and society pressures us to live up to unrealistic standards of beauty, like Jenna’s mother does with her.
+91% of women are unhappy with how they look.
 Treat your body with love and respect.
 Eat healthy, get exercise and listen to your doctor’s advice about your weight, not the pressures from images in magazines, social media and movies.

 Giving in to sex too soon can be another sign of low self-worth.
 Does this sound familiar?

 Lisa’s first serious boyfriend had pressured her into sex far sooner than she was comfortable.
 She’d brought it up to him after, and he’d made fun of her for being a prude.
 Ever since, she’d gotten sexual quickly with her subsequent boyfriends.
 After the last heartbreak, she decided enough was enough.
 She didn’t like jumping straight to sex.
 She wanted to take her time and get to know the guy first before becoming emotionally vulnerable.

 She loved sex, but she hated the heartbreak and weeks of second-guessing that happened when guys didn’t call back after getting what they wanted.
 She missed intimacy, but realized that the quickie-sex she’d been having wasn’t intimate.
 It was just sex.
 From this point on, she told herself, she’d wait.
 She was worth it.